C++ Memory Models - How Modern C++ Manages Memory Safety

 Output: 2000

-are atomic. - This means threads cannot interrupt each other during an update.
+The std::atomic<int> type ensures that all operations on counter are atomic.
+This means threads cannot interrupt each other during an update.

 The C++ memory model goes beyond atomicity and lets you fine-tune how operations are synchronized between threads using memory orderings.